wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 **AWESOME FEATURES**

 * Connects your site to your sales agents mobile devices ([iOS](https://itunes.apple.com/us/app/59sec/id851174210?mt=8), [Android](https://play.google.com/store/apps/details?id=com.kuantero.fiftyninesec) and soon, Windows).
-* Sends push notifications to your sales agents when a new lead is generated
+* Sends push notifications to your sales agents when a new lead is generated.
+You'll here a cool cash register sound each time you have a new lead
+* Reminders that you're wasting money: after 10 and 30 minutes since lead generation moment.
+In sales, speed is crucial!
 * Leads entry source: Contact Form 7 plugin
-* Sales agents can respond to leads from phone, tablet, computer
+* Sales agents can grab and respond to leads from phone, tablet, computer.
+Super easy!
-* Statistics - so you, the boss, will know how effective is your sales team
+* Statistics - so you, the boss, will know how effective is your sales team.
+Who to fire and who to bonus for job well done
 * Time tracking - each lead has it's own seconds counter, to monitor the response time.
 Faster responses => More conversions
-* CRM - a simple CRM to help lead nurturing
+* CRM - a simple CRM to help lead nurturing (59sec ENTERPRISE has integration with any CRM from the planet)
  * Time taken for each lead
  * Lead date
  * Agent who grabbed the lead